Environmental Protection Agency.

 Notice of Public Comment Period.

-The U.S. Environmental Protection Agency (EPA) is announcing a 60-day public comment period and availability of the first external review draft of a document titled, “First External Review Draft Integrated Science Assessment for Ozone and Related Photochemical Oxidants” (EPA/600/R-10/076A).
+The U.S. Environmental Protection Agency (EPA) is announcing the availability of the second external review draft of a document titled, “Second External Review Draft Integrated Science Assessment for Ozone and Related Photochemical Oxidants” (EPA/600/R-10/076B).
 The document was prepared by the National Center for Environmental Assessment (NCEA) within EPA's Office of Research and Development as part of the review of the national ambient air quality standards (NAAQS) for ozone.

 I. Information About the Document

-The first external review draft ISA for Ozone and Related Photochemical Oxidants will be discussed at a public meeting for review by CASAC, and public comments received will be provided to the CASAC review panel.
+The second external review draft “Integrated Science Assessment for Ozone and Related Photochemical Oxidants” will be discussed at a public meeting for review by the CASAC, and public comments received will be provided to the CASAC review panel.
 A future Federal Register notice will inform the public of the exact date and time of that CASAC meeting.

 Submit your comments, identified by Docket ID No. EPA-HQ-ORD-2011-0050 by one of the following methods:

-- Hand Delivery: The OEI Docket is located in the EPA Headquarters Docket Center, Room 3334 EPA West Building, 1301 Constitution Ave., NW., Washington, DC.
+- Hand Delivery: The OEI Docket is located in the EPA Headquarters Docket Center, Room 3334 EPA West Building, 1301 Constitution Avenue, NW., Washington, DC.
 The EPA Docket Center Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
 The telephone number for the Public Reading Room is 202-566-1744.
-Such deliveries are only accepted during the docket's normal hours of operation, and special arrangements should be made for deliveries of boxed information.
+Deliveries are only accepted during the docket's normal hours of operation, and special arrangements should be made for deliveries of boxed information.

 If you provide comments by mail or hand delivery, please submit three copies of the comments.
 For attachments, provide an index, number pages consecutively with the comments, and submit an unbound original and three copies.